A multi-story pagoda-style building reflected in a puddle on the street

 Keep on reading and you will find how easy comparatives and superlatives are in Mandarin Chinese!

-When to use comparatives with 更 (gèng, “even more”) in Mandarin Chinese?
+How to use 更 [gèng] in Mandarin comparatives?

 How to form comparative adjectives with 更 (gèng)?

-To form a higher degree in a Mandarin comparative, simply add (gèng) before any adjective.
-Please note that there is no change of the adjective when it is used as a comparative.
-Hooray!
-This is mainly used in an affirmative sentence.
+You'll mostly use these in affirmative sentences.
 If you have read our post on (, than), you know that we use () between the two entities that you want to compare.
 We can add (gèng) to indicate the meaning of “even more…” This is the basic pattern:

 My younger brother is even taller than me.

-(Zhèli de xiàtiān bǐ běijīng de xiàtiān gèng rè.)
+Zhèli de xiàtiān běijīng de xiàtiān gèng .

 The summer here is even hotter than the summer in Beijing.